MESH-Model/MESH_Project_Saint_John_River_Basin/ReadMe.md

 ### Ostrich
 - This folder contains a copy of the Ostrich program (uncompiled)

-### ConfigurationX*
+### Model setup
 *1 folder for each configuration, each with input and output sub-folders*

 - Input
-  - *Includes the MESH inputs files, driving data files / symbolic links, and scripts for running the model*
+  - Includes the MESH inputs files, driving data files / symbolic links, and scripts for running the model

 - Output
-  - *Includes the output files for the model configuration / each run*
+  - Includes the output files for the model configuration / each run

 ## Presentations
 - Contains powerpoint (or similar), poster, or other presentations or reports related to the project